-A qualified assessor who is part of the Plan network will decide what type of substance use disorder care you need.
-You may get a second assessment if you do not agree with the first one.
-To get a second assessment you must send us a request.
-We must get your request within five working days of when you get the results of your first assessment or before you begin treatment (whichever is first).
-We will cover a second assessment by a different qualified assessor.
-We will do this within five working days of when we get your request.
+A qualified professional who is part of the Plan network will make recommendations for substance use disorder services for you.
+You may elect up to the highest level of care recommended by the qualified professional.
+You may receive an additional assessment at any point throughout your care, if you do not agree with the recommended services.
 If you agree with the second assessment, you may access services according to substance use disorder standards and the second assessment.
 You have the right to appeal.
 Refer to Section 13 of this Member Handbook.